DLPWings/SoftSSW/README.md

 - Download SoftSSW.lc to Apps folder in your transmitter
 - Go to: Menu > Applications > User Applications
 - Press [F3][+] and select SoftSSW.lc
-- You can configure the App in: Menu > Advanced Properties  > Soft Safety Switch

 # Typical Usage:
+- Configure the App in: Menu > Advanced Properties  > Soft Safety Switch
+- Assign desired switch and personalize the text to your liking.
-- Remove any previous Throttle Trim settings
+- Remove any previous Throttle Trim settings.
 - Assign Throttle-Idle SW to 'User Applications/SSW' and offset value to 20% in: 'Menu > Advanced - Properties > Other Model Options'
 - Run your turbine 'RC-Learning/Radio Setup' again.